7 Steps To Investing In Your First Apartment Syndication

-I began investing in multifamily syndications and now to this day, is becoming a bigger and bigger part of our portfolio.
+I began investing in multifamily syndications which is now becoming a larger part of our portfolio.

-Each new investment I make is another passive income stream I add to the mix which gets me one step closer to financial freedom.
+Each new investment I make is another passive income stream added to the mix which gets me one step closer to financial freedom.

 2) Develop investment goals